evangelistalab/forte/docs/sphinx/basics/mospaceinfo.rst

 When the input does not contain all five orbital spaces, Forte will infer the size of other orbital spaces.
-It first sums up all the orbitals specified by the user, and then assigns any remaining orbital to the space not specified in the input that has the highest priority.
+It first sums up all the orbitals specified by the user, and then assigns any remaining orbitals to the space not specified in the input that has the highest priority.

 In the case of the BeH\ :sub:`2` example, it is necessary to specify only the